simonmichael/hledger/doc/SPEC-lots.md

 6. **journalCalculateLots** — walk transactions in date order, evaluate lot selectors, apply reduction methods, add explicit lot subaccounts, infer cost basis for bare disposals, normalise transacted cost.
-7. **journalCheckAcquireBasis** — error if any acquire posting has cost basis differing from its transacted cost (per-unit), so the structural problem surfaces before any gain-pair-specific diagnostic.
+7. **journalCheckAcquireBasis** — *gated separately on `hledger check basis`*, not on `checklots`.
+Errors if any acquire posting has cost basis differing from its transacted cost (per-unit).
+Default mode skips this check, for better compatibility with other plain-text-accounting tools.
 8. **journalAddOrCheckGainPostings** — for disposals with no gain postings yet, add the rgain + ugain pair sized at the disposal gain.
 Also validates that any user-written gain amount matches the disposal gain.